 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-It seems for the last couple of years as though we’ve been constantly running in crisis mode.
-To put it mildly, the worldwide economic situation got out of control 2-3 years ago and it doesn’t show signs of improving soon.
-Uncertainty abounds, fingers are pointed in every direction, and many of us feel powerless to do anything but wait and worry.
+During the recent economic crisis, it seemed as though we’d been constantly running in crisis mode.
+To put it mildly, the worldwide situation got out of control years ago and it didn’t show signs of improving soon.
+Uncertainty abounds, fingers were pointed in every direction, and many of us felt powerless to do anything but wait and worry.
+In those situations, it’s best to know about crisis vs. risk management.

 Crisis Management Is a Response…